numba/numba/docs/source/developer/numba-runtime.rst

 ------------------------

-For NRT to cooperate with CPython, the NRT python binding provides adaptors for converting python objects that exports a memory region.
+For NRT to cooperate with CPython, the NRT python binding provides adaptors for converting python objects that export a memory region.
 When such an object is used as an argument to a NPM function, a new ``MemInfo`` is created and it acquires a reference to the Python object.
 When a NPM value is returned to the Python intpreter, the associated ``MemInfo`` (if any) is checked.
 If